pwr-Solaar/Solaar/docs/installation.md

 If the desktop notifications bindings are also installed (`gir1.2-notify-0.7`), you will also get desktop notifications when devices come online/go offline.

+For gnome-shell/Unity support, you also need to have `gir1.2-appindicator3-0.1` installed.

 ### Installation

 Normally USB devices are not accessible for r/w by regular users, so you will